Ryan-Har/groundgo/README.md

 > An opinionated, extensible authentication and authorization library for Go web applications.

 `groundgo` provides a structured foundation for building secure Go-based web projects.
-It combines role-based access control with hierarchical path-specific claims, session and (soon) JWT support, and optional web views or APIs for user management.
+It combines role-based access control with hierarchical path-specific claims, session and JWT support, and optional web views or APIs for user management.

 ---